Soulcalibur (video game)

-is a weapon-based 3D fighting game developed by Project Soul and produced by Namco.
-It is the second game in the Soulcalibur series, preceded by Soul Edge in December 1995.
-Originally released in arcades on July 30, 1998, it ran on the Namco System 12 hardware.
-It was ported to the Dreamcast in 1999 with new features and improved graphics.
-The North American version was released in September 1999 as a launch game for the Dreamcast and was part of the successful launch of the new console.
-It became available as a downloadable title on the Xbox 360's Xbox Live Marketplace in July 2008 and it is forward compatible with the Xbox One along with the sequel, Soulcalibur II.
+is a 1998 fighting game developed and published by Namco.
+It is the second game in the Soulcalibur series, preceded by Soul Edge.
+Originally released in arcades on July 30, 1998, it ran on the Namco System 12 hardware, and was ported to the Dreamcast in 1999 with new features and improved graphics.

 The game centers on the pursuit of the legendary weapon known as Soul Edge, now in the possession of a warrior known as Nightmare, who slaughters countless people to satisfy the blade's bloodlust.
 Other warriors pursue him either to claim the weapon for themselves or to destroy it, end his mass murder, and free him of its curse.
 Developed closely with Namco's Tekken development team, it is one of the few home console ports that outdid their arcade parent performance-wise.
 The title brought many innovations to the fighting game genre that include a heavy emphasis on weapons and a unique eight-way movement system.

-Soulcalibur received unanimous critical applause upon release; it is the fourth-highest-rated video game of all time, with a 98 rating on Metacritic.
+Soulcalibur received unanimous critical applause upon release; it is the one of the highest-rated video games on Metacritic, where it holds a 98 rating.
 It won the majority of Game of the Year awards in its respective year, and is widely regarded as one of the greatest fighting games and one of the greatest video games ever made, topping numerous "best of" lists in years following.
+The North American home version was released as a launch game for the Dreamcast, playing a part in its successful launch.
+Soulcalibur became available as a downloadable title on the Xbox 360's Xbox Live Marketplace in July 2008, and is forward compatible with the Xbox One.
+Its sequel Soulcalibur II was released in 2002 to comparative acclaim.

 Gameplay

 One of the biggest innovations introduced by Soulcalibur to the gameplay system of its predecessor, Soul Edge, is the eight-way run.
 Previous 3D fighters had only limited movement along the third axis, with sidesteps and rolls providing useful but unsustained lateral movement.
 In Soulcalibur, simply holding down a joystick direction causes the character to move in that direction, giving the player a sense of freedom and deepening the strategy of the game.

-Soulcalibur also improved gameplay with "forgiving buffering", executing the input for one move before the player's character has finished recovering from his or her previous move, and leads to executing a quick succession of moves (other fighting games such as the Tekken and Virtua Fighter series have relatively strict buffering requirements, meaning expert timing is required to pull off many combinations, but Soulcalibur features much more lenient timing to successfully execute a buffer).
-Finally, the Guard Impact offensive blocking maneuver shown in Soul Edge was given a deeper range of techniques in Soulcalibur, allowing players to push back or redirect attacks past themselves as well as swatting away an opponent's weapon to stun them.
+Soulcalibur also features "forgiving buffering", allowing players to enter an input for one move before their characters have finished recovering from their previous move, which makes executing a quick succession of moves easier (other fighting games such as the Tekken and Virtua Fighter series have relatively strict buffering requirements, meaning expert timing is required to pull off many combinations, but Soulcalibur features much more lenient timing to successfully execute a buffer).
+Finally, the Guard Impact offensive blocking maneuver shown in Soul Edge has been given a deeper range of techniques, allowing players to push back or redirect attacks past themselves as well as swatting away an opponent's weapon to stun them.